CasparvdBroek/BLEtoMQTT/README.md

 Using an Android file manager create a new directory in the user root called 'bletomqtt' (/mnt/sdcard/bletomqtt) in which to place the setup.json file.
 WARNING This is the phones internal SDCard (memory).

-Go in to Settings->App->BLEtoMQTT and grant location and file privileges
+Go in to Settings->App->BLEtoMQTT and grant location and file privileges, and also make sure bluetooth is enabled.

 Restart app and on user screen press 'service start' button - a permanent notification should be generated.
 If no notification is generated then refer to Problems section.